How does table-tennis scoring work?

 Games vs. Matches: The Basic Framework

-Table tennis competition is organized into games and matches:
+Table tennis is built on games and matches:

 - A match consists of an odd number of games (typically 5 or 7)